kylos101/twilio-send-verify/README.md

 1. Create a Verify service in [Twilio console](https://www.twilio.com/console/verify/services).
 Document the `Service ID`, you'll need it in step 4.

-2. Setup the `AccountSid` and `AuthToken` from Twilio are saved as a secret in Kubernetes
+2. Save the `AccountSid` and `AuthToken` from Twilio as a secret in Kubernetes

 ```bash
 # get these from https://www.twilio.com/console